jiazhang-ml/jiazhang-ml.github.io/index.md

 #### What's Happening

-* June 2019, our paper on [Manifold Regularized Discriminative Feature Selection for Multi-label Learning](https://www.sciencedirect.com/science/article/pii/S0031320319302341) has been accepted to *Pattern Recognition*.
+* June 2019, our paper on [Manifold Regularized Discriminative Feature Selection for Multi-label Learning](https://www.sciencedirect.com/science/article/pii/S0031320319302341) has been accepted to *PR*.
 * May 2019, I have moved to [CityU](https://www.cityu.edu.hk/) for research study.

 #### Research Interests: Machine Learning, Data Mining, Artificial Intelligence